awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 In addition to using mappings for simple projections and casting, you can use them to nest or unnest fields by separating components of the path with '`.`' \(period\)\.

-For example, suppose that you have a `DynamicFrame` with the following schema:
+For example, suppose that you have a `DynamicFrame` with the following schema\.

 ```
  {{{